Bardolph-Automation-Inc/bardolph/docs/web_server.md

 runs 24/7 as a headless server.
 At home I use a dedicated Raspberry Pi W that sits in a corner of my apartment.

-In comparison to the mobile app, the local web server has these advantages:
+In comparison to the LIFX mobile app, the local web server has these
+differences:
 1. Each script has its own URL.
 This makes it easy to access scripts with bookmarks and a web browser.
 1. After the bulbs boot up, there's no need for external Internet connectivity.